Composition and Functions

-The CTSAMVM works under the leadership of Lieutenant General Asrat Denero Amad of Ethiopia.
-The CTSAMVM is generously supported by IGAD Member States and the IGAD Partners Forum, as well as through financial and in-kind contributions from the United States, the European Union, the United Kingdom, the People’s Republic of China, Norway and Japan.
+The CTSAMVM works under the leadership of Major General Hailu Gonfa Eddosa of Ethiopia.
+The CTSAMVM is generously supported by IGAD Member States and the IGAD Partners Forum, as well as through financial and in-kind contributions from, the European Union, the United Kingdom, the People’s Republic of China, Norway, Netherlands and Japan.

 There are over 150 CTSAMVM personnel from more than the 15 different countries, based at the CTSAMVM Headquarters in Juba and in our Monitoring and Verification Teams (MVTs) in 9 of the most conflict-affected areas of South Sudan.

 The CTSAMVM Chairperson is supported by a Deputy, and a team of Advisors and Operations staff who coordinate the work of the MVTs and assist in investigations.
 CTSAMVM staff also engage with key partners such as IGAD, the African Union and UNMISS, as well as other stakeholders including humanitarian organizations, Party representatives, community leaders, donors and members of the international community.

 CTSAMVM MVTs are deployed in Aweil, Bentiu, Bor, Juba, Malakal, Torit, Wau, Yei and Yambio.
 The MVTs can be deployed anywhere at short notice and will ensure deteriorating security situations in which civilians at risk are prioritized.
 Security and some logistical support for the teams is provided by UNMISS.